 How Much Do CEREC® Crowns Cost?

 Depending on the complexity of your treatment plan, CEREC® crowns can be more affordable than lab-made restorations.
 Because the CEREC® process is completed in-house, fees for a dental laboratory and a temporary restoration traditionally incurred are not usually necessary.
-While your cost estimate will depend on a number of factors—including how many dental crowns are required, the geographic location of the treatment, and the expertise of your cosmetic dentist, and whether your treatment is part of a larger procedure (such as a root canal)—the average price of each CEREC® crown typically ranges from $500 to $850.
+While your cost estimate will depend on a number of factors—including how many dental crowns are required, the geographic location of the treatment, and the expertise of your cosmetic dentist, and whether your treatment is part of a larger procedure (such as a root canal)—the average price of each CEREC® crown typically ranges from $500 to $850 after insurance.
 Once your needs are assessed in a consultation, our office can provide you with a personalized quote and your financial options before the start of any treatment.

 CEREC® Inlays and Onlays

 Sometimes, the dental decay suffered by a tooth is not significant enough to warrant placement of a crown.
 Inlays and onlays are tooth-colored porcelain coverings that can provide more protection than a filling, but are not designed to enclose the entire tooth structure like a dental crown.
 While an inlay is placed on the inside of the tooth surface, an onlay is additionally meant to cover one or more of the pointed tips (cusps) on top of the tooth as well as the interior surface.
 Inlays and onlays can reinforce and restore the damaged walls of enamel while offering a seamless, natural-looking appearance within your smile.